DrStanley/FileRenameBackend/README.md

 ### 3️⃣ **Verify the File on Your System**
 1. Open `C:\\Microglia\\'+folderPath` (or your specified save path) you can change if you want.
-2. Check if the file `renamed-file.jpg` exists.
+2. Check if the file `renamed-file.ext` exists.

 ---